arbennett/pysumma-tutorial/README.md

 !
 WARNING: This tutorial is a very rough work in progress.
 Some of the notebooks may lack explanatory content or fully explain the functionality.
 These are likely to be updated in the future

 ## Getting started
 This tutorial requires both SUMMA and pysumma to be installed.
-On linux and OS X, SUMMA can be installed using conda as `conda install summa -c conda-forge`.
+On linux and OS X, SUMMA can be installed using conda as `conda install -c conda-forge summa`.
 Instructions for installing pysumma can be found at https://github.com/UW-Hydro/pysumma#installing-pysumma.

 We suggest that if you are just getting started you browse the documentation for SUMMA and pysumma.
 Here are some handy links: